A great choice but its got competition

 The subscription plan is appealing, but is it perhaps a bit unnecessary to have 2 brush heads every 3 months?

-For me, I can’t help but think I would prefer to go for Burst or Sonicare.
-They are either fractionally better value or bring the benefit of being a more recognized brand.
+For me, I can’t help but think I would prefer to go for Burst if you want the subscription.

 Is it right for you?
 Ultimately, this will be up to you to decide.